siggy/bbox/README.md

 # Beatboxer <!-- omit from toc -->

-A human-sized drum machine built with a Raspberry Pi, Adafruit Feather Scorpios, NeoPixels, and Go.
+A human-sized drum machine built with a Raspberry Pi, an Adafruit Feather SCORPIO, NeoPixels, and Go.

 - [Raspberry PI Setup](#raspberry-pi-setup)
   - [OS](#os)